 - a.
 The CPF&ES is the Fire Department element of the MCASCP Security and Emergency Services (SES) Directorate.
 Three fire trucks and an EMS ambulance staffed by paramedics are ready to respond 24 hours per day, seven days per week.
-For aviation mishaps or emergencies, CPF&ES is prepared to provide supporting equipment, fire trucks, EMS, a HAZMAT response vehicle, boats, and personnel when requested by the senior ARFF Marine or directed by the AirOpsO. - b.
+In accordance with reference (j) for aviation mishaps or emergencies, CPF&ES is prepared to provide supporting equipment, fire trucks, EMS, a HAZMAT response vehicle, boats, and personnel when requested by the senior ARFF Marine or directed by the AirOpsO. - b.
 The CPF&ES also conducts cross-training with ARFF to ensure mutual support for on-station and off-station mishaps.
 Fire and Emergency Services responds immediately to any aircraft mishap or emergency with a command vehicle, fire truck and EMS ambulance.
 Calling 911 is the primary method for anyone witnessing a mishap to summon response by the Fire Department.
 Non-emergency contact information is in Appendix D. - 3.
 INCIDENT COMMANDER (ARFF SENIOR MARINE/CP FIRE CHIEF).
-The Incident Commander at the mishap site shall have control of the activities of all responding agencies and personnel.
+The Incident Commander (IC) at the mishap site shall have control of the activities of all responding agencies and personnel.
 Paragraph 4.a of Chapter 1 defines whether ARFF or CPF&ES will be the Incident Commander.
-For off-station mishaps, MCASCP will normally assume Incident Command under references (n) and (o).
+For off-station mishaps, MCASCP will normally assume Incident Command under references (j) and (o).
+The IC is responsible for establishing the initial Entry Control Point (ECP) as soon as possible after arrival on scene with regards to initial life-saving priorities.